 Sometimes controversial topics come up in downtime for whatever reason — maybe it’s just what someone is thinking about and they’re trying to come up with something to talk about, or maybe someone is just plain looking for trouble.
-The best way to make sure politics don’t become the idle time conversation topic, just avoid idle time altogether!
+The best way to make sure politics don’t become the idle time conversation topic is by avoiding idle time altogether!

 My family loves games, and we always have a list of games we want to play while we’re together.
-We also keep busy by watching movies together and cooking together.
-All these planned activities keep us so busy there’s honestly no room for anything controversial to come up!
+We also enjoy watching movies and cooking together.
+All of these planned activities keep us so busy, there’s honestly no room for anything controversial to come up!

 There’s one place the last tip won’t work: the dinner table.
 Dinner is all about food and conversation, and this is where things tend to go south.
 Stop controversial topics from coming up by keeping the conversation rolling.

 It’s helpful to literally come up with a list of conversation topics.
 An awesome tip to keep in mind (for holidays and just in general) is that people tend to love talking about themselves.
 Did Aunt Janet get a new dog in quarantine?
 Ask her about it.
 Did a cousin graduate?
 Make them tell you literally everything.
 Becky got divorced this year?
 Girl probably needs to vent a bit — probably not the happiest discussion point, but it’ll at least keep things from getting heated (unless she got divorced because of political views.
 Maybe stay away from that one).

 Literally set boundaries with family at the dinner table.